VoronDesign/Voron-Documentation/hardware.md

 ## Mini Stealthburner

-Mini Stealthburner refers to the V0.2 toolhead with a built-in direct-drive extruder. it is the successor to teh Mini Afterburner toolhead.
+Mini Stealthburner refers to the V0.2 toolhead with a built-in direct-drive extruder. it is the successor to the Mini Afterburner toolhead.

 ## Clockwork